samp38/varioSmooth/README.md

 This repo containsthe sources, pcb design files (eagle format), gerber files and a few instructions to build it, including pictures and bill of materials.
 The firmware must be loaded into the pic, so you will need a programmer such as a PICKIT or some arduino DIY one.

 Key features :
-- 10mA@3V power consumption
+- 1mA@3V power consumption
-- 00.1 m/s detection threshold
+- 0.1 m/s detection threshold
-- n0o need to recharge or change battery
+- no need to recharge or change battery
-- e0mbedded in helmet
+- embedded in helmet
-- 202mm x 17mm pcb size
+- 22mm x 17mm pcb size

 ## Electronic parts needed
 The variometer transcribes vertical speed to audio signal and must contain a power manager with a solar panel and a backup battery.
 Here are the comonent nedded :